2 women unite to take 'honor' out of killing in Pakistan

 - Desperation and death after Seattle Pain Centers close: ‘The whitecoats don’t care’

-In this country with a complex legal system that is a tapestry of Islamic Sharia law and British common law, legislation passed decades ago has allowed many of those who kill in the name of family “honor” to go free.

-A family’s honor can be “tarnished” by something as innocent as sitting next to an unknown man, or helping a friend elope with the man of her choice.
-Invariably the “honor” of a family is tied to a woman’s chastity.

-The law decrees that relatives of a murder victim can forgive the killer; they can even take money in exchange for the killer’s freedom.
+The law decrees that relatives of a murder victim can forgive the killer.
 Human rights groups argued that in the case of “honor” killing, this granted immunity to killers, because both victim and perpetrator are usually family members.
 Hard-line Islamic groups, however, defended forgiveness as a religious edict from the Quran.

-But the mood in the country began to shift in the last year with the rise of social media and a proliferation of television channels featuring dramas about girls who find love and fight back against sexual assault.

 She saw that the men who killed showed no worry of even going to jail.